 We wouldn't have gotten concessions with NATO if the president didn't demand that other countries pay their fair share.

-The idea that he called out Angela Merkel on her dependence on Russian energy, 70% of their energy coming from Russia is insanity.
+The idea that he called out Angela Merkel on her dependence on Russian energy, 70% of their energy coming from Russia, is insanity because it even undermines the very purpose of NATO and they don't pay their fair share.

-do or the fact that the president is willing to take on trade doesn't want in spite of what people write and say is he doesn't want to trade war He's not a protectionist, but he wants a better deal.
+Or the fact that the president is willing to take on trade doesn't want, in spite of what people write and say, he doesn't want a trade war.

 You can't get a better deal unless you convince the other side that you're willing to take it as far as having a trade war and doing to them what they have been doing to us, which is taking advantage of the United States.

-Anyway, so it's um we're very fortunate.
+Anyway, so it's, we're very fortunate.

-That uh we have people like Rush and Mark and Laura and Lars and Joe and all these great local hosts around the country, other nationally syndicated hosts.
+And, you know, they always want to take down the great patriots in this country that we have people like Rush and Mark and Laura and Lars and Joe and all these great local hosts around the country, other nationally syndicated hosts.

 Anyway, happy anniversary, Rush.